-As Chair of the charity Kenyan Education Support KES, it's great to provide scholarships to gifted but disadvantaged Kenyan youngsters who would otherwise have no education.
-Our scholars, many now at University, are already making a positive difference to our world.
+I'm a proud Chair of Kenyan Education Support charity KES.
+It's great to provide scholarships to gifted, disadvantaged Kenyan youngsters who would otherwise have little, or no, education.
+Our 100 scholars, many now at University, are already making a positive difference to our world.

-A finer life-balance involves a growing family, writing, blacksmithing, Rotary International and climbing high mountains, preferably covered in snow.
+A fine life-balance includes a growing family, writing, blacksmithing, music and climbing high mountains, preferably covered in snow.